-Title photo and above, a 19th century Sudanese lyre or tanbūra / tanbūr, known in Northern Sudan as kissar, from the Nubian word ko:s (bowl), also used to refer to the cavity of the skull.
+Title photo and above, a 19th century Sudanese lyre or tanbūra / tanbūr or rababa, known in Northern Sudan as kissar, from the Nubian word ko:s (bowl), also used to refer to the cavity of the skull.
 The lyre belongs to The British Museum’s Sudan Collection.
 The photos of this lyre are copyright,Trustees British Museum, and are reproduced here under CC licence for non-commercial use.

 A lucent corset of trade beads and cowrie shells sheaves its “outstretched arms”, interwoven with hanging tokens and talismans, prayer beads and coins, bells and leather amulets.
 The wooden bowl-shaped resonator, or “skull”, bears a face of burnished camel or cow skin, pierced with two wide “eyes” and beak-like “nose”.